debuglevel/ansible-playbook-template/DEVELOPMENT.md

 ### Lint with `yamllint`

+- Install via `pip install yamllint`.
-- Run `yamllint playbook.yaml` to check for YAML issues.
+- Run `yamllint .` to check for YAML issues.

 ### Lint with `ansible-lint`